 The Katibawasan Falls entrance fee is 50 pesos.

-ARRIVING AT CAMIGUIN KATIBAWASAN FALLS
+ARRIVING AT KATIBAWASAN FALLS

-WHAT TO EXPECT AT KATIBAWASAN FALLS
+WHAT TO EXPECT

-At the entrance to the falls, there are a few small shops selling souvenirs, snacks and drinks.
+At the entrance to the falls, there are a few small shops selling souvenirs, snacks, and drinks.
 If you do have some small change to buy something here, the money goes a long way to support the local communities in the area.

 WHERE TO STAY IN CAMIGUIN

-Camiguin Island has countless accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Camiguin to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Camiguin Island has countless accommodation options, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Bintana Sa Paraiso

 I personally stayed at Bintana Sa Paraiso and can’t recommend this place enough!
 They have 2 properties, one is on the beachfront in Mambajao and the other is high in the mountains in Binunsarun.
-It’s currently one of the best 5-star accommodations in Camiguin featuring a restaurant, swimming pools, sea views and mountain views!
-The rooms are modern and spacious with private bathrooms, air conditioning, flat-screen tv and kitchenette.
+It’s currently one of the best 5-star accommodations in Camiguin featuring a restaurant, swimming pools, sea views, and mountain views!
+The rooms are modern and spacious with private bathrooms, air conditioning, flat-screen tv, and a kitchenette.
 Breakfast is also included for all guests.

 Mid Range: Tongatok Cliff Resort

 Tongatok Cliff Resort is your second best pick for accommodation in Camiguin.
-Located on the cliffs overlooking Tongatok Bay, the resort features a restaurant, room service, bar, garden, terrace and free wifi.
-The units are fitted with air conditioning, flat-screen tv, private bathroom, a large patio and ocean views!
+Located on the cliffs overlooking Tongatok Bay, the resort features a restaurant, room service, bar, garden, terrace, and free wifi.
+The units are fitted with air conditioning, flat-screen tv, a private bathroom, a large patio, and ocean views!
 Breakfast is also included for guests.

 Budget: Pabua’s Cottages

 Pabua’s Cottages is the best budget accommodation in Camiguin.
-Featuring beautiful gardens, a shared kitchen, free wifi and room service.
-The units are basic but perfect for a few nights stay, featuring a seating area, flat-screen tv, large bed, air conditioning and private bathroom.
-Recommended for solo travellers, couples and friends.
+Featuring beautiful gardens, a shared kitchen, free wifi, and room service.
+The units are basic but perfect for a few nights’ stay, featuring a seating area, flat-screen tv, large bed, air conditioning, and a private bathroom.
+Recommended for solo travelers, couples, and friends.